YogapriyaB/rvmyth/README.md

  RISC-V is an open standard instruction set architecture (ISA) and is based on established reduced instruction set computer (RISC) principles.
 This paper describes the circuit implementation & simulation of flash type ADC.
 In this development of processor based on the open- source RVMYTH mixed signal circuit is presented.
 This processor is designed for targeting low-cost embedded devices.
 A RISC-V development and validation framework with assembling tools.
 The resulting processor is a single core, in-order, RISC-V processor with low hardware complexity.
 The proposed processor is implemented in Verilog.
 RISC-V is a free and open ISA enabling a new era of processor innovation through open standard collaboration.

 # REFERENCE CIRCUIT DIAGRAM

  ![image](https://user-images.githubusercontent.com/101329190/157805477-f4102d7c-9eac-4caa-ada4-fd066115ac9f.png)

 # CIRCUIT DETAILS

  As shown in the figure we have analog circuit and digital circuit in which altogether formed a mixed circuit signal in the RVMYTH mixed signal circuit.
 The analog part consists of a clockwise generator connected to resistor capacitor and finally all this grounded.
 Digital circuit consists of digital board.
 In between analog and digital circuit ADC and DAC bridges are used as a connector between analog and digital circuit which together forms a mixed signal circuit.
-The purpose of this project is to integrate rvmyth (RISC-V) with digital to analog converter (DAC) and perform simulation using end-to- end open-source EDA tool
+The purpose of this project is to integrate rvmyth (RISC-V) with digital to analog converter (DAC) and perform simulation using end-to- end open-source EDA tool.

 # PROPOSED METHODOLOGY